adilmohak/py-xml-process/README.md

 # Python XML data process

-Import, update, and delete old data from XML file with PostgreSQL
+Import, update, and delete old data from XML file with PostgreSQL.
+Also download images using urls listed in the XML file

 # Installation